-- A. The full-time program of study is designed to be completed in 5 semesters - B. The part-time program of study is designed to be completed in 7 semesters - C. The MS in midwifery for CMs and CNMs is designed be completed in 2, 3, or 4 semesters.
+- A. A two-year program of study is designed to be completed in 5 semesters - B. A three-year program of study is designed to be completed in 7 semesters - C. The MS in midwifery for CMs and CNMs is designed be completed in 2, 3, or 4 semesters.